ohdoking/employee-management/README.md

 # Employee management Application

-Employee management Application is for managing state of user.
+Employee management Application is for creating and update state of employee.

 ## Features
-- Instrument-Price retrieval via REST endpoint
+- Post and patch employee via REST endpoint

 ## Software/Frameworks/Libs used for Employee management Application
 * Java